 What is Gardnerella?

-What are the different species of Gardnerella?
+What are the different Gardnerella species?

-But it was only in 2019, with the application of whole genome sequencing, that we discovered there were multiple different species of Gardnerella, and the newer species got their names.
+Researchers have been investigating the connection between Gardnerella vaginalis and bacterial vaginosis since 1953, but it was only in 2019, with the application of whole genome sequencing, that we discovered there were multiple different species of Gardnerella, and the newer species got their names.

 Most of the research up to 2019 uses the term Gardnerella vaginalis, but with the discovery of these new species, it is unclear how much of this research can be attributed to a specific species rather than the genera overall.